Lloyd Reckord: Biography

-Reckord also acted in several television series, including four episodes of Danger Man (1960–61, 1964–65), and The Human Jungle ("Enemy Outside", 1964), but feeling typecast as an actor, he wanted to move into direction.
+Reckord also acted in several television series, including Redcap (TV series) episode "Corporal McCann's Private War" 1964 as Colonel Mahadi, four episodes of Danger Man (1960–61, 1964–65), and The Human Jungle ("Enemy Outside", 1964), but feeling typecast as an actor, he wanted to move into direction.

 With only limited funds, including a grant from the BFI, he made two non-commercial film shorts Ten Bob in Winter (1963, featuring Winston Stona, Bari Johnson, Peter Madden and Andrew Salkey, with a jazz soundtrack by Joe Harriott) and Dream A40 (1965).

 Reckord later returned to Jamaica, where he worked as a stage director, with rare screen appearances, as in The Lunatic (1991) and Third World Cop (1999).

 In 2011 his work featured in the Black London's Film Heritage Project, with the compilation Big City Stories including Reckord's 1963 film Ten Bob in Winter, as well an excerpt from the television play by his brother entitled You in Your Small Corner, in which Lloyd Reckord played the lead male character.
 His short film Dream A40 was shown at the London Lesbian and Gay Film Festival (LLGFF) at the British Film Institute.

 Reckord died in Jamaica on 8 July 2015 after a short illness, aged 86, and his life was celebrated at a thanksgiving service on 29 July.
+Lloyd Reckord and his siblings, Carol, Barry and Cynthia, have been described as forming "a dynasty that reshaped Jamaica's cultural landscape".